Sudan’s Catastrophic War and the Gap in U.S. Leadership

 The Current Crisis:

-Armed Forces (SAF) and the Rapid Support Forces (RSF)—to control the state and its resources.
+Forces (SAF) and the Rapid Support Forces (RSF)—to control the state and its resources.
+The

-The conflict is still ongoing, with more than 20,000 people killed and more than 8.2 million
+conflict continues, with up to 150,000 people killed and more than 11 million displaced.

 For more information, please see: